cabo/ace-aif/draft-ietf-ace-aif.md

   their CoAP method numbers, minus 1.
 * Dynamic-X permissions are converted into what the number would have been for X, plus a Dynamic-Offset chosen as 32 (e.g., 35 for Dynamic-DELETE).
-* The set of numbers is converted into a single number by taking each number to the power of two and computing the inclusive OR of the binary representations of all the power values.
+* The set of numbers is converted into a single number `REST-method-set` by taking each number to the power of two and computing the inclusive OR of the binary representations of all the power values.